rekredhead/Chat-App/README.md

    - Redirect user to chatroom
    - Use sessions first and then try using tokens (JWT) for learning only
 - Password reset
-   - User sees page with their username and email address ( disable text boxes )
-      - Fetch these data from the database using the userId from the user's session/token from a GET API
    - User enters their new password twice to the page
    - Server sends a random-generated code to the user's email
    - Server caches the userId and verification code and will remove it after 5 minutes